iriusrisk/iriusrisk-threat-model-verification-suite/README.md

 # IriusRisk Threat Model Verification Suite

 This project aims to help users to integrate IriusRisk in their CI/CD environments by providing a Docker image to automate the querying to the threat model.
+It uses pytest to generate a test report with all the failures found in the process.

 ## Requirements